On the joys and ennui of being a lifelong French learner. (Part one in a series.)

 Fast-forward to about a year later.

 I’d completed the entire Duolingo French tree.
 Yes, I’d gotten to the end of Duolingo French.
 I was noodling through the “Champion” Section 8, feeling like a fraud.
 You’d think I was now fluent, but I knew perfectly well I was not.
 I could tell that my French language skills had stalled out, that I was stuck on a plateau of Perpetual French Intermediateness.
-But it worse than that: somehow the app seemed to be dissolving my previous knowledge of verb tenses and grammatical subtleties.
+But it was worse than that: somehow the app seemed to be dissolving my previous knowledge of verb tenses and grammatical subtleties.

 I’d been doing Duolingo every day!
 Then I realized: I’d been doing Duolingo every day.
 Could this somehow, counterintuitively, be the problem?